Okeechobee

 From the Blacks!

-#3 is 205 from the black tees.
+The monster shot on 3 is 205 from the black tees.
 The good news is there’s no hazards around the green, so just hit a wood and hope it's straight!
+It might just roll up.
 Many other shots have more challenging angles from the black tees. #2 and 5 require hitting over sand or water.
 And #9 has a simply stunning expanse of both to cross.
 It’s by far the shortest Level 4 course from the blacks, playing at just 1,439 yards.
-Can you name the next two shortest?
-(Quiz Question 11)
+There are only two other Level courses that are shorter - can you name them?
+Click here for the answer.

 Go Green!